 Start by assessing what materials are involved in your project.
 Do you need to remove materials before you can get started?
 Could the materials have a second life in another project?
 Consider donating, selling, or giving away items to extend their life and keep useable materials out of landfills.

-You can find a list of building material reuse organizations in the Twin Cities at www.hennepin.us/salvage.
+See the list of building material reuse organizations in the Twin Cities (PDF).
 Contact the organization directly to find out what types of materials they accept for reuse.

 Another green remodeling option is deconstruction, which means building materials are taken apart mostly by hand and materials are sorted into categories for efficient reuse and recycling.
 Commonly reused materials from remodeling projects include bathroom vanities and sinks, cabinetry, plumbing fixtures, solid wood doors, wood flooring, and more.

 Hennepin County offers deconstruction grants of up to $5,000 for remodeling and full building removal projects that are larger than 500 square feet on residential properties built before 1970.